mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 If everything was correctly setup, you should see your local Go directory when doing `which go`.

-And last, but not least, when you have applied your changes, you will want to know that you did not break anything else, so you should run the whole test suite at least once before you push your changes!
+And last, but not least, when you've applied your changes, you'll want to know that you didn't break anything else, so you should run the whole test suite at least once before you push your changes!
 Doing so is again one script call away:

 ```sh
 cd src/